morimekta/providence/README.md

 in order.
 E.g. in JSON a compact struct may be serialized as an array if (and only if).

-Messages will have a `compact()` method that determines if the message is compact compatible for serialization.
+Messages will have a `isCompact()` method that determines if the message is compact compatible for serialization.
 Descriptors will have a similar `compactible()` method which determines if the message can be deserialized with the compact format.